 It has been confirmed that Jim Foronda is also the voice of Claptrap in Borderlands 3.
 From what I have heard he is doing an awesome job.
 While there are always folks that prefer the original voice actor for a character, I must say that I didn’t hear any difference.
 I did have the idea that some lines were delivered a bit quicker after each other.
 I think David left more of a break between some lines.
-This could have various reasons that have nothing to do with the voice actor himself but happens in post editing.
+This could have various reasons that have nothing to do with the voice actor himself but happens in post-editing.

 I spoke to Jim about his new role and he told me he is excited to be the new voice of claptrap.
-He studied the previous games and voice actor to prepare for this role.
+He studied the previous games and voice actors to prepare for this role.
 Knowing Jim, he is such a fan of the games and Gearbox Software, he will double down to get things right.

 I heard that the old voice modulator that GBX used for the previous Borderlands games didn’t work on the new hardware.
-They needed to find an old computer that could run the software so they could remake the voice modulator for the current gen. While there is a slight difference in a side by side comparison it is not noticeable.
+They needed to find an old computer that could run the software so they could remake the voice modulator for the current gen. While there is a slight difference in a side-by-side comparison it is not noticeable.
 So even if GBX used the original voice actor, Claptrap would still sound differently.

 posted on 12/16/2018